NicolasGensollen/nicolasgensollen.github.io/_conference_publications/2016-11-06-submodular-optimization-for-control-of-prosumer-networks.md

 # Submodular optimization for control of prosumer networks

+*Presented at the 2016 IEEE International Conference on Smart Grid Communications (SmartGridComm), Sydney, Australia*

 ## Abstract

 We propose here a control based method for improving the storage placement in a prosumer network where generators and loads are stochastic.
 The particularity of our approach is to use the energy required for stabilizing the system as a criterion for the optimization of the storage placement.
 We use a linearized AC model for the dynamic of the system and we consider the control inputs as being the amount of power injected in the grid by the batteries.
 Because a prosumer may both consume and